romanl-07/genai2-1.0/README.md

 # Chatbot Project with Generative AI

-This is the README file for the Educational Chatbot Project with Generative AI (Sponsored by Infosys).
+This is the README file for the Educational Chatbot Project with Generative AI (Project by Infosys).

 ## Project Information